aws-samples/eks-blueprints-for-terraform-workshop/content/090_automate_cluster_registeration/010-automate_cluster_registeration.md

 ### 4. Validate Cluster registration

 Navigate to ArgoCD dashboard to see the automation in action.

+::alert[The register-cluster-hub application typically appears within 2-3 minutes.
+Refresh your browser to see the latest status.]{header=Warning}

 1. Go to Applications view in ArgoCD dashboard
 2. Click on the bootstrap Application.
 You should see register-cluster ApplicationSet now has newly created register-cluster-hub application.